MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch2.md

 ## How to test the Holographic Remoting remote application:

+To connect your Holographic Remoting PC application to your HoloLens 2, follow the below procedure:

-### Install the Remoting Player application in HoloLens 2 device
+### 1. Install the Remoting Player application in HoloLens 2 device

 1. On your Microsoft HoloLens, visit the Store app and search for "**Remoting Player**".
 2. Select the **Remoting Player app**.
 3. Tap **Install** to start downloading and install the Remoting Player app.

-### Connect the remoting host sample to the Remoting Player
+### 2. Connect the remoting host sample to the Remoting Player

 1. Start the **Remoting Player** on your Microsoft HoloLens.
 2. Take note of the HoloLens **IP address**.
 It will be displayed as a hologram by the **Remoting Player** as soon as it launches.